outware/Rxy/README.md

 ## AsyncMock

-AsyncMock is an extension that provides methods for asynchronously returning values from mocking that return RxSwift observables.
+AsyncMock is an extension that provides functions for asynchronously returning values from mocking that return RxSwift observables.

 When writing mocks for testing, developer usually write code like this: